 Utah State Parks Annual Day-Use Pass

-The Utah State Parks Annual Day-Use Pass allows day-use access to Utah state parks for the individual who purchased it and seven other individuals in the same vehicle.
-Seniors 65 years of age and over may purchase a pass at a discounted rate.
+The Utah State Park Annual Day-Use Pass provides day-use access to Utah state parks for the purchaser and up to seven individuals in the same vehicle.
+Seniors aged 65 and over can obtain this pass at a discounted rate.

 Veterans meeting this requirement will need to provide a current Summary of Benefits letter issued by the Department of Veteran Affairs in order to obtain the Honor Pass at select locations across Utah.